 Researchers at the Institute manage, lead and deliver world-class research with our global partners across the spectrum of science, engineering, economics and business to support policymakers and industry in their decision-making.
-The institute is led by Dr Adam Hawkes, and its governance board is chaired by Prof Nigel Brandon.
+The institute is led by Professor Adam Hawkes, and its governance board is chaired by Professor Nigel Brandon.

 - Examine the environmental, economic and technological role of gas in the global energy landscape

 - Define the technologies and develop energy systems models that could explore the role of gas and other energy sources